microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Partner Center Acct.md

 ## Steps to Take

-You can follow the official steps here to **[create your free Partner Account](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account).**
+Follow the official steps to **[create your free Partner Account](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account).**

 You will need to provide: